hkchai/Laravel-Foundation/README.md

 Foundation 5 modules for Laravel 5.
 This package requires Laravel and Foundation by Zurb as pre-requisites

-This package aims to provide support for Foundation by Zurb, for use in Laravel:
+This package aims to provide support for Foundation by Zurb, for use in Laravel.

 This has been tested on:
 - Laravel Framework 5.1.16
-- Zurb Foundation 5
+- Foundation 5 by Zurb

 ## Availability